rallyhealth/conftest-policy-packs/CONTRIBUTING.md

 A good way of generating mock input for test cases is to create a file, such as a Dockerfile, with the content you expect to create a policy against, such as a `FROM notApprovedRegistry/ubuntu:latest` line.
-Then run `conftest parse <file>` to convert the file into the JSON respresentation a policy will receive as `input`.
+Then run `conftest parse <file>` to convert the file into the JSON representation a policy will receive as `input`.
 You can use this JSON as the input for the test cases.

 # Troubleshooting Policies